amira-azeer/React-Admin-Dashboard-With-Backend/README.md

 ```

 ## **Dashboard Demostration**
 Provided below are a snippets from the application.
+For a motion demo of the application, a video with the name 'demo.mp4' in the rep_assets directory will provide an insight into the entire working application and its flow.
 <div>
     <img src="rep_assets/Dashboard.png" alt="Dashboard" width="500"/>
     <img src="rep_assets/Customers.png" alt="Customer" width="500"/>